swilliams11/edgemicro-decorator/README.md

 is present in your Cloud Foundry deployment, you can select the 'Microgateway' service plan from the Apigee Edge service broker.
 With that service plan you can automatically add Apigee API Management via the Microgateway.

 # Summary
 The reason we developed an [Edge Microgateway](http://docs.apigee.com/microgateway/latest/overview-edge-microgateway) decorator is to allow customers running Cloud Foundry to protect their microservices with Apigee, which automatically gets you OAuth 2.0, rate limiting with spike arrests and quotas, and analytics to monitor your run-time traffic.
-Edge Microgateway also reduces the latency between The Edge Microgateway decorator will run inside the same container that executes the App.
+The Edge Microgateway decorator will run inside the same container that executes the App, which significantly reduces the latency.
 The following documentation describes how to test this decorator in a Bosh-lite instance protecting a sample Spring Boot application.

 Please note the following:
 * Edge Microgateway is listening on port 8080